theobald-software/helpcenter.theobald-software.github.io/includes/components/settings/general-settings.md

 Pull destinations often pull the data from SAP for several times.
 To decrease the SAP server load, you can select the **Cache results** option, this way the pull destination pulls the data from cache and not from the SAP.

+This increases the performance and limits the impact on the SAP system.
+If this behavior is not desired (for example, because the data must be always 100% up to date), the cache option must be explicitly turned off.

 {% else %}

-Data is often pulled from SAP multiple times.
-To reduce the load on the SAP server, you can select the **Cache results** option, so that the data is pulled from the cache and not from the SAP.
+This option can be neglected.
+Board Connector always uses the result cache, because Board always requests the results twice.

 {% endif %}

-This increases the performance and limits the impact on the SAP system.
-If this behavior is not desired (for example, because the data must be always 100% up to date), the cache option must be explicitly turned off.

 #### Keywords
 One or more keywords (tags) can be assigned to an extraction.